near/docs/docs/1.concepts/basics/accounts/introduction.md

 #### [Simple to Develop Smart Contracts](../smartcontracts/smartcontract.md)
 NEAR accounts can optionally hold a small piece of software, known as a [smart contract](../smartcontracts/smartcontract.md).
-NEAR contracts are written in established languages such as Rust or Javascript.
+NEAR contracts are written in established languages such as Rust or JavaScript.

 ---